sakibsidha/DBMS-Project---Craftique/README.md

-# eCommerce Website Database Project
+# Craftique - eCommerce Website Database Project

 This repository contains the MySQL database design and implementation for an eCommerce website.
 The project is part of a DBMS lab assignment, built using **MySQL** and managed via **XAMPP phpMyAdmin**.